freya022/discord-zstd-java/README.md

 ### Usage

-You can check if the natives are loaded by checking `ZstdNativesLoader.isLoaded()`, but usually you'll want to call `loadFromJar()`, you should do it late enough so the bot developer has a chance to load different natives.
+First, get a `ZstdDecompressorFactory` by loading one using a `ServiceLoader`, doing this first ensures you can throw an error when missing an implementation before it can throw one because of missing natives, as they are brought by the implementation.

-You can get a `ZstdDecompressorFactory` by loading one using a `ServiceLoader`.
+Then, you can check if the natives are loaded by checking `ZstdNativesLoader.isLoaded()`, but usually you'll want to call `loadFromJar()`, you should do it late enough so the bot developer has a chance to load different natives.